deepseek-ai/DeepSeek-V3/README.md

 We encourage you to carefully follow the setup and usage instructions provided in this README to ensure proper configuration of DeepSeek-V3.

-If you encounter any issues not listed in the **Troubleshooting** section, If you have any questions, please raise an issue or contact us at [service@deepseek.com](service@deepseek.com).
+If you encounter any issues not listed in the **Troubleshooting** section, or if you have any questions, please raise an issue or contact us at [service@deepseek.com](service@deepseek.com).
 Be sure to include as much detail as possible about your setup and the problem you're experiencing.
 This helps us assist you more effectively.

 ## 8. License